×

 Allow me to share with you why I decided to write about how to bring an outdoor plant inside without bugs.
 It all began with a lovely little citrus tree.

 I love citrus trees, and there’s nothing like a bright pop of yellow lemons or colorful oranges to liven up your home, inside or out.
-Since I live in Massachusetts, I have to plant citrus in a container so I can move it indoors for the winter.
+Since I live in Massachusetts, I have to plant citrus in a container so I can move it indoors.
 No problem there, of course.
 Some varieties of citrus do quite well in containers.

 In fact, I had my citrus tree for a couple of years, faithfully placing it in a sunny outdoor space in the summer and bringing it inside each winter.
 Then there was last winter.